Cettire shares are down over 60% this year as investors follow the leader in selling shares

-It hasn’t been a good week for Cettire shares.
-The ecommerce player is one of the few to be better off than it was pre-pandemic from a share price perspective.
-This is for several reasons including advantages to its business model and a solid financial performance.
-Events in the past week have done it no favours, however.
+It hasn’t been a good year for Cettire shares.
+For a long time after the pandemic, eCommerce was one of the few sectors that were better off than before the pandemic from a share price perspective.
+This was for several reasons, including advantages to its business model and a solid financial performance.
+Events in CY24 have done it no favours – not all of which have had to do with the company’s financial performance.

 Cettire (ASX:CTT) share price chart, log scale (Source: TradingView)